 I became hysterical, crying and weeping, something you should never do in a government office with armed, uniformed government agents milling about.

 But I did just what the lawyer told me to do!
 My boyfriend had spent almost a month in jail and he would continue to rot away there because of some insane bureaucratic distinction between a private bank’s money order and one from the local post office?
-I blubbered and wailed as the federal agent advised me to leave the premises immediately.
+I blubbered and wailed as the federal agent advised me again to leave the premises immediately.
 A female security guard took pity on me and told me to take care as I limped away.

 The bank closest to the federal office would not cash my money order so I could purchase the prerequisite money order at the local post office.
 The local post office would not accept my check or credit card to purchase another money order, only $500 in cash.
 The lawyer would not answer my frantic phone calls.